wpsharks/s2member/s2member/readme.txt

 == Changelog ==

+= v140520 =

+* (s2Member Pro) **`[s2Member-List /]` Shortcode** Amazing new feature!
+It is now possible to list members using a powerful shortcode, and even make it possible for members to view and search for each other.
+See [this KB article](http://www.s2member.com/?p=62860) for all the details on this feature.
+Very cool!
+* (s2Member/s2Member Pro) **Server-Side Validation** For Registration/Profile Fields that you configure on your own (using the s2Member software), there is now support within all areas of the s2Member codebase for both JavaScript and *now server-side validation too*.
+In the past, all validations applied to custom fields was via JavaScript only.
+With server-side validation too, now it is impossible for required and/or invalid fields that you configure to go missing.
+This also resolves a few issues related to spam bots attempting to bypass JavaScript validation.
+See [this GitHub issue](https://github.com/WebSharks/s2Member/issues/99) if you'd like further details.
+* (s2Member Pro) **Button Processing Animation**.
+Improving the processing animation used in submit buttons across Pro Forms.
+Instead of a script-based solution (rather jumpy), we are now taking advantage of CSS3 for a much smoother animation.
+See [this GitHub issue](https://github.com/WebSharks/s2Member/issues/114) if you'd like further details.
+* (s2Member Pro) **`[s2Drip /]` Shortcode Enhancement** This release adds support for a new `access=""` shortcode attribute that can parse `and` / `or` logic.
+Also, it is now possible for `[s2Drip /]` to be used with Custom Capabilities too!
+See [this KB article](http://www.s2member.com/kb/s2drip-shortcode/) for all the details.
+* (s2Member/s2Member Pro) **Bug Fix, Custom Fields UI** This release corrects a bug related to the `jquery/.htaccess` file that ships with s2Member.
+A symptom was to have issues with the Registration/Profile Fields UI and find a JS error in the browser's developer console.
+Fixed in this release.
+See also, [this GitHub issue](https://github.com/WebSharks/s2Member/issues/144#issuecomment-43198045) if you'd like further details.
+* (s2Member Pro) **Bug Fix, Clickbank HTTPS** This release corrects a bug in the default Auto-Return Page for ClickBank, when/if it's served over the `https` protocol.
+See [this GitHub issue](https://github.com/WebSharks/s2Member/issues/145) if you'd like further details.
+* (s2Member/s2Member Pro) **Sortable User Columns** This release adds support for sortable user columns in the Dashboard, where possible.
+Things like EOT Time, Registration Time, Last Login Time, Total Logins, etc. NOTE: it is currently NOT possible to sort by Custom Registration/Profile Fields (yet).
+See [this GitHub issue](https://github.com/WebSharks/s2Member/issues/147) if you'd like further details.
+* (s2Member/s2Member Pro) **Hook Priority for Translations** This release corrects a bug related to Gettext translations.
+There were a couple of areas within s2Member that weren't picking up all of the translation entries; caused by a conflict in hook priority.
+Fixed in this release.
+See [this GitHub issue](https://github.com/WebSharks/s2Member/issues/132) if you'd like further details.
+* (s2Member Pro) **`[s2MOP /]` Shortcode Enhancement** A new Replacement Code was added: `%%REQUIRED_LEVEL_LABEL%%`.
+See [this KB article](http://www.s2member.com/kb/s2mop-shortcode/) and [this GitHub issue](https://github.com/WebSharks/s2Member/issues/129) if you'd like further details.

 = v140423 =

 * (s2Member/s2Member Pro) **WP v3.9 Compatibility**.
 Resolving an incompatibility between s2Member and WP v3.9 where s2Member was attempting to use the jQuery `highlight` effect no longer available by default; starting with WP v3.9.
 A symptom of this bug was to have problems closing the dialog box when creating new Registration/Profile Fields with s2Member in the WP Dashboard.
 See also [this GitHub issue](https://github.com/WebSharks/s2Member/issues/108).